psi4/psi4/doc/sphinxman/source/dct.rst

 For DC-06, the evaluation of the analytic gradients requires the solution of the coupled response equations.
 Two algorithms are available for their iterative
 solution: ``TWOSTEP`` (default) and ``SIMULTANEOUS``.
-These algorithms are similar to those described for the orbital and cumulant updates in the :ref:`Iterative Algorithms <sec:dcftalgorithms>` section and usually exhibit similar efficiency.
-The choice of the algorithm can be made using the |dcft__response_algorithm| option.
+These algorithms are similar to those described for the orbital and cumulant updates in the :ref:`Iterative Algorithms <sec:dctalgorithms>` section and usually exhibit similar efficiency.
+The choice of the algorithm can be made using the |dct__response_algorithm| option.
 For the DC-12 method the analytic gradients are not yet available, one has to use numerical gradients to perform the geometry optimizations.
 For the ODC-06, ODC-12 and ODC-13 methods no response equations need to be solved, which makes the computation of the analytic gradients very efficient.
 Analytic gradients are not available for the three-particle energy correction :math:`(\lambda_3)`.

-.. _`sec:dcftmethodsummary`:
+.. _`sec:dctmethodsummary`:

 Methods Summary
 ~~~~~~~~~~~~~~~

-The table below summarizes current DCFT code features:
+The table below summarizes current DCT code features:

-    .. _`table:dcft_methods_summary`:
+    .. _`table:dct_methods_summary`:

     +-------------------------------------+--------------------------------------------------------------+---------+----------+------------------------+
     | Method                              | Available algorithms                                         |  Energy | Gradient | Reference              |